SafeTrip – step training to reduce falls in older adults

 - Are able to walk 500m comfortably without mobility aids or rest

-- Are active (i.e. exercising for at least 60mins/week) and living independently in the Sydney metropolitan community
+- Living independently in the Sydney metropolitan community

 - Are not currently participating in any other falls prevention research studies